-- In 2017 pup numbers reached 383, 16 pups higher than the management plan target pup production lower limit of 369 pups. - Pup survival was 69%, 6% below the target percentage survival lower limit of 75%.
-In 2016 the survival of 73% was also below the lower limit however this offset by a good survival of 79% in 2015.
+- In 2018 pup numbers reached 395, 21 pups higher than the management plan target pup production lower limit of 374 pups. - Pup survival was 79%, 4% above the target percentage survival lower limit of 75%.

 All Skomer and Marloes Peninsula adult seal photos are stored ready for entry into the NRW Wales Seal ID database.